redhat-cop/redhat-image-mode-demo/use-cases/simple-bootc-container/README.md

-# Use Case - Simple bootc container
+# Use Case - Simple RHEL bootc container

 This example shows a very simple example of a bootc container the is built starting from a *rhel-bootc* image.